 If you remember reading “It’s no secret that styles, techniques and technology advance as the years go on.
 But I had NO IDEA what wonderful history I was about to unveil as I sought out the expertise of our ornament designers to help me put together this [Annual Ornament Designs] post.
 My mind is still whirling.”
-Then you may have been waiting for this very post – a nostalgic look at the history of Bronner’s exclusive ornaments design process through the years!
+Then you may have been waiting for this very post – a nostalgic look Bronner’s exclusive ornament history and design process through the years!

 And if you’ve been following Bronner’s CHRISTmas Wonderland for any time, you likely know that what is now known as the “World’s Largest Christmas Store” actually started off as a sign painting and window trimming business back in 1945!
 It was while originator Wally Bronner was window trimming in Bay City that destiny would have him colliding in to the world of creating custom Christmas decorations!
 (If you’re new around here, welcome!
 You can catch up and learn a bit more about the humble beginnings of Bronner’s here!)

 Creating thousands of unique, one-of-a-kind Christmas decorations is something Bronner’s has been doing for many decades now thanks in part to ornament artist Connie Larsen, who joined the team in 1972.
-Her energy while sharing memories from those early days was electrifying, which had me inspired to want to share them with you here.
+Her energy while sharing memories from Bronner’s exclusive ornament history in those early days was electrifying.
+As a result, I was inspired to share it with you here!

 Connie had first taken me to the ornament sample room back in 2017 and I was immediately and completely enthralled with what hung before my eyes!
 In the 10+ years I’d been with Bronner’s, I had no idea something so magnificent existed.
 That room felt like more of a time-capsule, displaying the evolution of Bronner’s exclusive ornament designs all the way back to the early 70s.
 I was intrigued to see designs that have stood the test of time, some offered still today, and other style trends staging their comeback.

 I wouldn’t have even known where to start, there were so many ornaments!
 But that was the beauty of having Connie walk me through this ornament archive.
-To her, these were more than just “old ornaments” hanging on hooks – each design that she helped to create was an investment of herself, her time, her talent; they had meaning and memories.
+To her, these are more than just “old ornaments” hanging on hooks – each design that she helped to create was an investment of herself, her time, her talent.
+Each ornament has meaning and memories.
 She would light up with each ornament she chose as she shared its history with me.

 We started with what may seem a simple design by today’s standard – ice-crackled ornaments with titles printed on them, “Mom,” “Dad,” “Grandma,” “Grandpa” etc. (These were from the early 70s.)
-But these were actually produced through an intricate process from original hand lettered art in a time before the ease of digital hand-lettering and printing.
+But these were actually produced through an intricate process from original hand lettered art in a time before the ease of digital hand-lettering and printing we experience today.
 This is where Connie gave me an introduction to former staff member, fellow artist and friend, Frank Fulco.

-“This is me in the darkroom at the back of the camera where the film is positioned for exposure…this would be about 1975…the picture in the middle is also in the darkroom processing a film positive; and the far right are [in-factory] ornament screens [used to transfer the design on to the ornament].”
+“This is me in the darkroom at the back of the camera where the film is positioned for exposure, sometime around 1975.
+The picture in the middle is also in the darkroom processing a film positive.
+And the far right are [in-factory] ornament screens [used to transfer the design on to the ornament].”
 Connie explained further.

 DID YOU KNOW: Bronner’s hand-painted personalized ornaments are still done in the original hand-lettering style, similar to Frank’s early designs?!

-Connie had also shown me a few other collections, a cross stitch set based on sewing patterns she had created for a publication and a Santa series.
-These were where I caught a glimpse of another way ornaments were produced.
+Connie had also shown me a few other collections.
+Including a cross stitch set based on sewing patterns she had created for a publication and a Santa series.
+These are where I caught a glimpse of another way ornaments were produced.
 Line art would be printed on to the bulbs, much like the hand-lettered name ornaments were printed, but then European artists would hand-paint the color into each design!
-Looking more closely at others, I was intrigued to see the pinstriping was also done by hand on additional designs.
-Knowing that these vintage Christmas ornaments were each hand-painted … how can one not appreciate the craftsmanship in that?!
+Looking more closely at others, I was intrigued to notice the pinstriping also done by hand on additional designs.
+Knowing that these vintage Christmas ornaments are each hand-painted, how can one not appreciate the craftsmanship in that?!

 Thanks to Wally’s affinity for taking photos and documenting things, we have the privilege of getting to see the relationships he developed with many European producers and painters who brought these early designs to life through images like this:

-Ornaments may now be printed through a variety of applications thanks to technological advancement.
+Ornaments are now printed through a variety of applications thanks to technological advancement.
 Shannon shared that in one process, called pad printing, the design area is limited to a 3 inch circle.